 In January of 2005, I was notified that Marti Wolfson had died.
 In the short time I knew her, I discovered from her, her friends and associates that she was a caring and sharing person.
 She loved her horses, and took excellent care of them, and as she did with her tack.
 You will find these items on display for sale at Lendon Gray’s 2005 Youth Dressage Festival on August 12-15, in Saugerties, New York.
 There are some wonderful values at bargain prices.
 Volunteers will be manning the display and handling the sale during the Festival.

-The Dressage Foundation is grateful to Lendon Gray [now President & CEO of The Dressage Foundation] for offering to make Marti’s tack available to the young people (and moms and dads) at this event.
-Something of Marti will live on, as the dollar proceeds from her bequest and tack sale flow into the work of The Dressage Foundation, helping to provide grants and scholarships for educational training of young riders, adult amateurs, Dressage instructors and judges.
+The Dressage Foundation is grateful to Lendon Gray for offering to make Marti’s tack available to the young people (and moms and dads) at this event.
+Something of Marti will live on, as the dollar proceeds from her bequest and tack sale flow into the work of The Dressage Foundation, helping to provide grants and scholarships for educational training of young riders, adult amateurs, dressage instructors and judges.

 Our best to all of you riders as you compete in the 2005 Youth Dressage Festival.